-The MAINTENANCE page display a list of items tracked for maintenance either in chronological time, or in reference to TACH TIME or HOBBS TIME.
-Items that are past due are shown in Red.
+The MAINTENANCE page displays a list of items tracked for maintenance either in chronological time, or in reference to TACH TIME or HOBBS TIME.
+Items that are past due are shown in Red .
+Additionally, when an item is past due a "Maint Log Item Expired" message is displayed during system startup.